 However, God does expect us to use the brains he gave us.
 That's why it is so important to SYNC (see ourselves in Christ).
 If we see ourselves properly, we won't have to be taught a lot of other things.
 They will be obvious.

-For example, if we see ourselves as fulfillments of God's ancient promise to bless the world through the descendants of Abraham, we will care about people who are poor, people under stress, people who have no clue who Abraham was or why it matters.
-To go through life without caring or without lifting a finger to help anyone is out of SYNC with our self-understanding.
+For example, through reading and discussing the Scriptures, we come to see ourselves as fulfillments of God's ancient promise to bless the world through the descendants of Abraham.
+Then we will care about people who are poor, people under stress, people who have no clue who Abraham was or why it matters.
+If we do not care or even lift a finger to help, we are out of SYNC with God's campaign goals.
+We are not playing on the campaign team.

 Bottom line: being in SYNC with Christ is the one non-negotiable above all the others.
 We have zero tolerance for anything that gets us out of SYNC with him.